Find a Lender-Approved Local Conveyancer in Barnstaple

 • Taylors Solicitors, 4 The Square, Braunton, Devon, EX33 2JD

-• Considering the draft sale agreement and other papers received from the vendor’s property lawyer
+• Assessing draft sale agreement and other documentation forwarded by the owner’s property lawyer

-• Analysing replies prepared by the owner to pre-contract enquiries
+• Going through replies prepared by the vendor to pre-contract enquiries

-• Dealing with the registration formalities for the purchase and the home loan (where appropriate) at the HMLR.
+• Dealing with the registration procedures for the buyer and the mortgage (where relevant) at the Land Registry.

 Neighboring Locations